-1. Description of Business

-Nightfood Holdings, Inc. (the "Company") is a Nevada Corporation organized October 16, 2013 to acquire all of the issued and outstanding shares of Nightfood, Inc., a New York Corporation from its sole shareholder, Sean Folkson.
+- 1. Description of Business Nightfood Holdings, Inc. (the "Company") is a Nevada Corporation organized October 16, 2013 to acquire all of the issued and outstanding shares of Nightfood, Inc., a New York Corporation from its sole shareholder, Sean Folkson.
 All of its operations are conducted by its two subsidiaries: Nightfood, Inc. ("Nightfood") and MJ Munchies, Inc. ("Munchies").
 Nightfood's business model is to manufacture and distribute snack products specifically formulated for nighttime snacking to help consumers satisfy nighttime cravings in a better, healthier, more sleep friendly way.
-Munchies has acquired a portfolio of intellectual property around the brand name Half-Baked, and is launching a line of cannabis edibles such as cookies, brownies, and candies, through licensees and other relationships.

-- The Company's fiscal year end is June 30. - The Company currently maintains its corporate address in Tarrytown, New York.

-2. Summary of Significant Accounting Policies

-• Management is responsible for the fair presentation of the Company's financial statements, prepared in accordance with U.S. generally accepted accounting principles (GAAP).
+Munchies has acquired a portfolio of intellectual property around the brand name Half-Baked, and is launching a line of cannabis edibles such as cookies, brownies, and candies, through licensees and other relationships, • The Company's fiscal year end is June 30. • The Company currently maintains its corporate address in Tarrytown, New York.
+2. Summary of Significant • Management is responsible for the fair presentation of the Company's financial statements, prepared Accounting Policies in accordance with U.S. generally accepted accounting principles (GAAP). - Interim Financial StatementsThese unaudited condensed consolidated financial statements as of and for the six (6) months ended December 31, 2018 and 2017, respectively, reflect all adjustments including normal recurring adjustments, which, in the opinion of management, are necessary to present fairly the financial position, results of operations and cash flows for the periods presented in accordance with the accounting principles generally accepted in the United States of America.